 Ask for a copy of your most recent clinic letter which summarises medical information about your child in case you need to seek medical advice away from home.
 For overseas trips and domestic flights, ask for a letter stating that you will be carrying supplies such as insulin and syringes, as well as fluid and food for hypoglycaemia treatment.
 This is so you avoid any problems at customs or security inspections.

 Ask your doctor about suitable diabetes services at your destination.
 Your diabetes team can provide contact names, addresses and phone numbers for most parts of the world.
 Make sure you have the contact phone, fax number and email address of your usual diabetes team in case you or others need to contact them about your child.

 Ask your diabetes team for a copy of your most recent clinic letter which summarises medical information about your child.

 What immunisations does my child with diabetes need before travelling?

 Make sure your child is up to date with immunisations and has any special immunisations they need for travel to particular countries.
 Allow at least 2 months for this in case your child needs special immunisations - your family doctor will be able to give you advice about this.

-What about travel insurance when travelling with diabetes?
+What about travel insurance when travelling with my child who has diabetes?

 Buy travel insurance well in advance.
 As the insurer will usually need information from your doctor, you need to allow enough time for this process.

-What about meals on the plane when travelling with diabetes?
+What about meals on the plane when travelling with my child who has diabetes?

 Check with the airline about meal times on the plane when travelling with diabetes.